 I’ll just give you an idea of some of the side effects that I had.
-This is just to let you know what could be happening, what might happen, and where you should feel like, “Oh, okay, this sounds like something that does normally happen when you’re on chemo,” versus, “maybe I really should go see a doctor.”
+This is just to let you know what could be happening, what might happen, and where you should feel like, “Oh, okay, this sounds like something that does normally happen when you’re on chemo,” versus, “Maybe I really should go see a doctor.”

 Head hair loss

-When you’re losing your hair it’s a more gradual thing, sometimes.
-They’ll give you an idea of when you can expect it to start to happen, but on the same treatment I was on there were some women who didn’t lose all their hair.
+When you’re losing your hair, it’s a more gradual thing sometimes.
+They’ll give you an idea of when you can expect it to start to happen, but on the same treatment I was on, there were some women who didn’t lose all their hair.
 It just thinned.

-But mine was definitely falling out.
+Mine was definitely falling out.
 You lose hair, of course, almost everywhere.
 I still have some pubic hair, but it’s very, very thin.
 Nothing like what I’d look like normally.

-I lost my hair and I got a rash on my scalp, so folliculitis was one of those things.
+I lost my hair and got a rash on my scalp, so folliculitis was one of those things.
 It would hurt for me to put my head on the pillow because they were infected hair follicles actually.

-Solution: I wore a hat like my fuzzy hat which helped me be able to put my head down on the pillow.
+Solution: I wore a hat like my fuzzy hat, which helped me be able to put my head down on the pillow.